-Bike Laws Topics: Explanations and Best Practices
+Bike Laws Topics: Explanations And Best Practices

 What are Safe Passing Laws?

 Safe passing laws require vehicles to pass each other at a safe distance.
 In most states, the amount of space necessary to be “safe” is defined as at least three feet.
-In a growing number of states, there traffic laws tell drivers to treat people biking like a vehicle and to move over into an adjacent lane to pass if one is available.
+In a growing number of states, their traffic laws tell drivers to treat people biking like a vehicle and to move over into an adjacent lane to pass if one is available.